Configuring User Accounts and RBAC

 Note

-• The Cisco Nexus 9000 Series switches do not support multiple VDCs; however, the vdc-operator role is available and has the same privileges and limitations as the network-operator role.
+• The Cisco Nexus 9000 Series switches support a single VDC.
+Therefore, the vdc-admin has the same privileges and limitations as the network-admin.

 • The Cisco Nexus 9000 Series switches support a single VDC due to which the vdc-admin has the same privileges and limitations as the network-admin.